apache/airavata/docs/tutorial/gateways2019_tutorial.md

 docker start -a gateways19-tutorial
 ```

-2. Log into your local Django Portal instance.
+2. Log into your local Django Portal instance at <http://localhost:8000>.
 3. In the menu at the top, select **Settings**.
 4. Click on the **Gaussian16** application.
 5. Click on the **Interface** tab.